code0monkey1/clean-architecture-typescript-learn/README.md

 1. Next , go on and create all the above mentioned folders in the src folder `domain` , `application` , `infrastructure` , `main` , and also create a `server.ts` file within the `main` folder.
 The `test` folder will be created outside the src folder.

-1. Now , we need to specify `rootDirs` attribute in the `tsconfig.json` file
+1. Now , we need to specify `rootDirs` attribute in the `tsconfig.json` file , which specifies where all our typescript files would be located in our project.